-Unless otherwise stated, the figures and information in this Declaration refer to the MARR Group, this being considered as all of the operating companies entirely consolidated within the scope of the Annual Financial Report as at 31 December 2019.
-Marr Foodservice Iberica, a non-operational company, Si'Frutta S.r.l. and Jolanda de Colò S.p.A., non-consolidated associated companies, are excluded from the scope of consolidation.
+Unless otherwise stated, the figures and information in this Declaration refer to the MARR Group, this being considered as all of the operating companies entirely consolidated within the scope of the Annual Financial Report as at 31 December 2020.
+Marr Foodservice Iberica, a non-operational company, and Jolanda de Colò S.p.A., an associated company, are excluded from the scope of consolidation.
+Contrarily to last year, the 2020 figures include those of SìFrutta S.r.l., of which MARR purchased the remaining 60% of the shares on 11 March 2020; as at 31 December 2019, the company was a non-consolidated associate and is now a fully-owned subsidiary.